 4. Test results will be given by the test administrator to the tested individual.

-5. In order to be a WMTFOA CERTIFIED OFFICIAL a member must complete and pass the NFHS Comprehensive Test when joining the Association and each fourth year thereafter beginning with the following Summer Olympiad year.
+5. In order to be a WMTFOA CERTIFIED OFFICIAL, a member must complete and pass the New Official Exam when joining the Association and each fourth year thereafter beginning with the following Summer Olympiad year.
 The member must attend an annual clinic presented by the WMTFOA upon joining and not less than every other year thereafter.
+In a year that a member does not attend the clinic, he/she must take and pass the “Rule Changes Exam”.
 Any member who fails to meet these requirements and pay all dues and fees will be uncertified until meeting the above requirements as if a new official.